alura/techguide/_data/downloadFiles/EN_US/flutter.md

    - SOLID has five principles that are considered best practices in software development that help programmers write cleaner code by separating responsibilities, reducing docking, easing refactoring, and encouraging code reuse.
 - [ ] **Clean Architecture**:
    - Clean architecture is a way of developing software, such that just by looking at the source code of a program, you should be able to tell what the program does.
+- [ ] **Flutter - Firebase**:
+   - Firebase is a Backend-as-a-Service (BaaS) app development platform that provides hosted backend services such as a realtime database, cloud storage, authentication, crash reporting, machine learning, remote configuration, and hosting for your static files.
+   - Understanding how to install Firebase
+   - Getting acquainted with Firebase documentation
+   - Learning about the Firebase tools available
 ## Habilidade Auxiliar: UX and Design
 - [ ] **Design Systems**:
    - A design system is a collection of reusable components, guided by clear standards, that can be assembled together to build applications.
    - Creating and maintaining libraries that will be consumed and used as a standard for building a project
+- [ ] **Figma - Fundamentals**:
+   - Figma is a collaborative web application for interface design.
+The feature set of Figma focuses on user interface and user experience design, with an emphasis on real-time collaboration, utilising a variety of vector graphics editor and prototyping tools.
+   - Creating page layouts and components
 - [ ] **Design components**:
    - Knowing the components that describe a layout or interface
 - [ ] **Color systems**:
    - Defining a color palette that makes sense for a given interface
 - [ ] **How to use Fonts**:
    - Choosing the most appropriate font for a given project
+- [ ] **Flutter - Accessibility**:
+   - Web accessibility is the inclusive practice of ensuring there are no barriers that prevent interaction with, or access to, websites by people with physical disabilities, situational disabilities, and socio-economic restrictions on bandwidth and speed.
+   - Writing code with accessibility in mind
 - [ ] **Responsive Design**:
    - Responsive web design (RWD) or responsive design is an approach to web design that aims to make web pages render well on a variety of devices and window or screen sizes from minimum to maximum display size to ensure usability and satisfaction.
    - Adjusting your pages to the user's screen size